VMware Workstation

-VMware Workstation Pro (known as VMware Workstation until release of VMware Workstation 12 in 2015) is a hosted (Type 2) hypervisor that runs on x64 versions of Windows and Linux operating systems (an x86-32 version of earlier releases was available); it enables users to set up virtual machines (VMs) on a single physical machine and use them simultaneously along with the host machine.
+VMware Workstation Pro (known as VMware Workstation until release of VMware Workstation 12 in 2015) is a hosted (Type 2) hypervisor that runs on x64 versions of Windows and Linux operating systems.
+It enables users to set up virtual machines (VMs) on a single physical machine and use them simultaneously along with the host machine.
 Each virtual machine can execute its own operating system, including versions of Microsoft Windows, Linux, BSD, and MS-DOS.
-VMware Workstation is developed and sold by VMware, Inc. There is a free-of-charge version, VMware Workstation Player (known as VMware Player until release of VMware Workstation 12 in 2015), for non-commercial use.
-An operating systems license is needed to use proprietary ones such as Windows.
-Ready-made Linux VMs set up for different purposes are available from several sources.
+VMware Workstation is developed and sold by VMware, which has been owned by Broadcom since November 2023.
+In May 2024, Workstation Pro became free of charge for personal use, with paid subscriptions available for commercial use, while the free restricted VMware Workstation Player (formerly known as VMware Player) was dropped.
+In November 2024, VMware Workstation was made free for commercial use, with paid subscriptions and support no longer available.

 VMware Workstation supports bridging existing host network adapters and sharing physical disk drives and USB devices with a virtual machine.
 It can simulate disk drives; an ISO image file can be mounted as a virtual optical disc drive, and virtual hard disk drives are implemented as .vmdk files.

 VMware Workstation Pro can save the state of a virtual machine (a "snapshot") at any instant.
 These snapshots can later be restored, effectively returning the virtual machine to the saved state, as it was and free from any post-snapshot damage to the VM.

 VMware Workstation includes the ability to group multiple virtual machines in an inventory folder.
 The machines in such a folder can then be powered on and powered off as a single object, useful for testing complex client-server environments.

+History

+VMware was first released on 15 May 1999.

-2016 company changes and future development
+Company restructuring and product development (2016)

 VMware Workstation versions 12.0.0, 12.0.1, and 12.1.0 were released at intervals of about two months in 2015.
-In January 2016 the entire development team behind VMware Workstation and Fusion was disbanded and all US developers were immediately fired.
-The company said that "the restructuring activities will not impact the existence of any current product lines", that "roles and responsibilities associated with particular businesses will be moved to other regions and office locations", and that investment would continue "with emphasis on our growth products".
-The future of Workstation and Fusion became uncertain.
-On 24 April 2016 maintenance release 12.1.1 was released.
-In September, same year, the company announced that "we’re very much alive and well".
-Consequently, on September 13 Workstation 12.5 and Fusion 8.5 were released as free upgrades which added support for Windows 10 Anniversary edition and Windows Server 2016.
-Since then versions 14 (in 2017, skipping number 13), 15 (in 2018) and 16 (in 2020) were released.
+In January 2016, the entire development team behind VMware Workstation and Fusion was disbanded and all US developers were immediately fired.
+The company said that "the restructuring activities will not impact the existence of any current product lines", that "roles and responsibilities associated with particular businesses will be moved to other regions and office locations", and that investment would continue "with emphasis on our growth products", but the future of Workstation and Fusion became uncertain by that point.
+On 24 April 2016, maintenance release 12.1.1 was released.
+Later in September of the same year, the company announced that "we’re very much alive and well".
+Consequently, on September 13, Workstation 12.5 and Fusion 8.5 were released as free upgrades which added support for Windows 10 Anniversary Update and Windows Server 2016.
+Since then, active development resumed.